wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/4-add-inputs-variables-conditions.md

     > [!div class="mx-imgBorder"]
 	> [![Screenshot of the variable properties with name field.](../media/image-14.png)](../media/image-14.png#lightbox)

 There are two variables available by default.
-The first is **bot.UserDisplayName, which provides the user's name.
-The second is **bot.UserID, which gives us their login name.
+The first is **bot.UserDisplayName**, which provides the user's name.
+The second is **bot.UserID**, which gives us their login name.
 By using **bot.UserDisplayName**, the chatbot can call the user by name, which personalizes the experience.
 You can use **bot.UserID** to create conditions nodes to take actions based on which user the bot is interacting with.

 To have the event contacts chatbot greet the user by name, add a new message node at the chatbot's beginning.
 When typing in the message node, select the **{X} insert variable** pull-down and select **bot.UserDisplayName.**